Danielerikrust/CH9121/README.md

 https://thonny.org/

+Copy *mainForPico.py* to the root directory of the Pico.
+It may be renamed *main.py* once it is configured.

 # Software

 *CH9121_Demo.py* demonstrates using the **CH9121 Class** for Rpi Pico.
 It shows how to adjust network parameters and reconfigure the CH9121 within your code on the fly.
 After changing any network setting the *eth.config()* function must be run to import them into the device: